mrismanaziz/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## I ate a clock yesterday.
+It was so time consuming.